Tutor: Dr Jen Baker

 Formative assessments in the form of your weekly reflective reading log.

-1 X 6,000 word summative essay to be submitted week 6 of Term 2.
+1 X 6,000 word summative essay to be submitted week 6 of Term 2 (For MAEL students, CW students willl have deadlines determined by their own department).

 See the schedule below for the weekly reading guidance.